luxfi/threshold/README.md

 ## Usage

-`multi-party-sig` was designed with the goal of supporting multiple threshold signature schemes.
+`threshold` was designed with the goal of supporting multiple threshold signature schemes.
 Each protocol can be invoked using one of the following functions:

 | Protocol Initialization                                                                                                              | Returns                                                    | Description                                                                                 |